Relations among $B_c \to J/\psi, \eta_c$ form factors: Introduction

 The present study is devoted to the exclusive semileptonic $b \to c \ell \nu$ decays of the $B_c$ meson, in particular $B_c \to J/\psi \ell \bar \nu_\ell$ and $B_c \to \eta_c \ell \bar \nu_\ell$ which are under experimental scrutiny \cite{LHCb:2017vlu}.
 For such processes possible BSM effects can be analyzed in terms of a low-energy Hamiltonian generalizing the Standard Model one with the inclusion of the full set of dimension-6 operators, as done for other modes \cite{Biancofiore:2013ki,Becirevic:2016hea,Alonso:2016oyd,Colangelo:2016ymy,Jung:2018lfu,Colangelo:2018cnj,Murgui:2019czp,Alguero:2020ukk}.
 The matrix elements of the various operators in the effective Hamiltonian, parametrized in terms of form factors, introduce the hadronic uncertainty.
 The peculiarity of the processes is that they involve mesons each one comprising two heavy quarks, strengthening the interest in $B_c$, a meson with quarkonium structure and only weak decays.

 The form factors for the $B_c \to J/\psi$ matrix elements of SM operators have been computed in the full kinematical range of dilepton invariant mass $q^2$ by lattice nonrelativistic QCD, by the HPQCD Collaboration \cite{Harrison:2020gvo}.
 Other QCD-based computations employ QCD sum rules in the low $q^2$ range \cite{Colangelo:1992cx,Kiselev:1999sc}.
 In the same kinematical range, using standard NRQCD methods the $\langle J/\psi |{\bar c} \Gamma_i b| B_c \rangle$ matrix elements are expressed in the form $\langle J/\psi |{\bar c} \Gamma_i b| B_c \rangle\simeq \psi_{B_c}(0) \psi_{J/\psi}(0) T_i$, in terms of meson wave functions at the origin $\psi_{B_c}(0) , \,\psi_{J/\psi}(0)$, and of perturbatively calculable hard-scattering kernels $T_i$ describing spectator interaction corrections and vertex corrections to factorization \cite{Qiao:2012vt,Zhu:2017lqu,Shen:2021dat,Tang:2022nqm,Tao:2022yur}.
 Perturbative QCD calculations use an analogous principle \cite{Wang:2012lrc,Shen:2014msa,Rui:2016opu,Hu:2019qcn}.
+Light-Cone sum rules have been applied for all $q^2$ \cite{Leljak:2019eyw}.
 These approaches are affected by their own theoretical uncertainties.
 As for the determinations based on quark models, beyond the variation of the input parameters the uncertainty attached to the model can hardly be quantified \cite{Tran:2018kuv,Tang:2020org}.

 In Ref.\cite{Jenkins:1992nb} it has been observed that the semileptonic $B_c$ form factors can be expressed in terms of universal functions in selected kinematical regions, on the basis of the heavy quark spin symmetry for large heavy quark masses.
 This remark has prompted a number of phenomenological analyses of $B_c$ decays \cite{Colangelo:1999zn,Colangelo:2021dnv,Colangelo:2021myn}.
 The relations to the universal functions have been provided at the leading order in the heavy quark mass expansion.
 Here we extend the analysis at the next-to-leading order in the expansion, to establish relations among the form factors and a set of universal functions based on the heavy quark spin symmetry and the power counting rules of nonrelativistic QCD (NRQCD).
 The relations obtained in such a systematic expansion have two applications.
 They can be used to test the form factors obtained by different methods, for a quantitative assessment of their theoretical uncertainty.
 Moreover, information can be gained on form factors that have not been computed yet, which are needed for analyses based on the generalized low-energy Hamiltonian.
 For this purpose, the available lattice QCD results can be employed as input information.